bjssacademy/class-based-from-go/part2/chapter02.md

 But C# requires us to *explicitly* state the method will return nothing.

-> Also not how the data type and the parameter name are the other way round in C# and Go!
+> Also note how the data type and the parameter name are the other way round in C# and Go!

 Okay, let's add some code into that method to make it useful: